Scooter, the Hockey Cat

 Hockey Man

 As you might notice in the image, I lived in a rough neighborhood.
-Our zip code only had four numbers because gangs kept stealing the fifth digit.
+Our zip code only had four digits because gangs kept stealing the fifth one.
 Thankfully, that was way back before public housing was brought into the area so I didn't see too many murders or robberies.
-Certainly a lot less than St. Louis, Baltimore or any other large, [censored] controlled city.
+Certainly a lot fewer than any our overpopulated and poorly administered cities.

-It's probably why I was a Broad Street Bullies wannabe.
-The Philadelphia Flyers, in their early years, were the Bullies.
+Growing up in my neighborhood is probably why I was a Broad Street Bullies wannabe.
+The Philadelphia Flyers, in their early years, were said Bullies.
 That was also way, way back.
 Back when hockey was a manly sport with bench emptying brawls, boisterous fans and big, mean gorillas for referees.

-I purchased the domain Hockey-Cat.net back in 1997 and it's been mostly active more or less for over twenty-six years.
+I purchased the domain Hockey-Cat.net back in 1997 and it's been active for over twenty-seven years.
 Over the years, I tracked and posted the results and standings of a dozen leagues with maybe eight active each year.
-From Memory: AHL, CHL (both Colonial and Central), ECHL, IHL, NHL, SHL, SPHL, UHL, WHA, WHL and the WPHL.
-That's NOT counting the three Canadian Junior leagues I also carried.
+From Memory: AHL, CHL (both Colonial and Central), ECHL, IHL, NHL, SHL, SPHL, UHL, WHA, WHL and the WPHL (until absorbed by the ECHL).
+And that's NOT counting the three Canadian Junior leagues I also carried.

 After I FINALLY divorced my ex-monster, I chose to migrate north as the house was now just a sad, daily reminder of the failure of my marriage.
 I thought twenty years was a long enough sentence.
 The loss of Scooter was also primarily why I needed to escape that environment although I have had several other "Scooters" since the change in century.